 There was a point in my career when this puzzled me to no end.
 How can a large company full of smart people, and with the best intentions, set out to achieve an obvious good — modernizing their IT infrastructure — and completely fail to make headway after years of effort?

-After working with many companies on cloud initiatives, I’ve started to pick up a few patterns.
+Cloud migrations can be tricky.
+But after working with many companies on cloud initiatives, I’ve started to pick up a few patterns.
 See if you recognize your own migration project in the pictures below:

 Dead tree pruning

 Some businesses only adopt cloud to get better at running their legacy systems.
 Maybe they’re out to drive down cost, or get out of the data center game, or alleviate some pressures of scale.
 These organizations want the benefit of cloud without changing much of anything about their systems, their architecture, or their people.

 These types of migrations are usually called “lift-and-shift”, and nobody has lift-and-shift as an end goal.
 There’s always the assumption that a better architecture, a v2, a refactor, is just around the corner.

 But the amazing thing about a lift-and-shift migration is that it’s not necessarily a stepping stone to a better cloud future.
 Just like pruning a dead tree, it can actually make things worse.

 Like moving applications unchanged to the cloud, pruning a dead tree isn’t very hard, and you can see results in no time.
 The bad news is that it’s pointless, unless it’s the first step to cutting down the dead wood and planting a whole new tree.
 And new trees take awhile to grow.